 Consultation on Developer Contributions Supplementary Planning Document

-Alongside a separate consultation on our updated CIL documents, we are also consulting on our draft Developer Contributions Supplementary Planning Document (SPD).
+Alongside a separate consultation on our updated CIL documents, we recently consulted on our draft Developer Contributions Supplementary Planning Document (SPD).

 The SPD identifies how the Council will use its influence as the Local Planning Authority to ensure new development contributes to the necessary infrastructure requirements to mitigate against the impact of new development.